-From day one, Files.com has always set itself apart by offering unlimited users and deeply powerful group management functionality.
+From day one, Files.com has always set itself apart by offering deeply powerful group management functionality.

-We know that giving you unlimited users sets us apart, but we do this intentionally.
-We want security best practices to be natural for you on files.com.
+We want security best practices to be natural for you on Files.com.
 That means creating a user for every purpose and following the principle of least access.

 In fact, we’ve assisted creative site administrators in designing permissions-based security gates and funnels that guide their sensitive files safely through their data life cycles, making sure that the right people have only the access and control they need along the way.

 We also want your site administrators to find it easy to use the tools we provide so that they will take advantage of the platform strengths.

 Adding and changing permissions is a snap through our interface, and changes take effect right away.